genomicsclass/leanpub/manuscript/exploratory_data_analysis_exercises.md

 A>4.
 Which is the column that is negatively skewed?
 A>
 A>
 A>5.
-Let's consider a random sample of finishers from the New York City Marthon in A>2002.
+Let's consider a random sample of finishers from the New York City Marthon in 2002.
 This data set can be found in the UsingR package.
-Load the library and A>then load the nym.2002 data set.
+Load the library and then load the nym.2002 data set.
 A>
 A>
     ```r